A node is any device—physical, virtual, cloud, network device, etc.—that is under management by Chef Infra.

 After the node object is rebuilt, all of the attributes are compared, and then the node is updated based on attribute precedence.
 At the end of every Chef Infra Client run, the node object that defines the current state of the node is uploaded to the Chef Infra Server so that it can be indexed for search.

 An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
-Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node prior to every Chef Infra Client run.
+Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node before every Chef Infra Client run.
 All attributes are indexed for search on the Chef Infra Server.
 Good candidates for attributes include:

 - any cross-platform abstraction for an application, such as the path to a configuration file